imranfadhil/pp_portfolio/03_NNS_2-5/README.md

 ### 6. Conclusion

-This work demonstrates an end-to-end petrophysical workflow for a complex, naturally fractured chalk reservoir in the Norwegian North Sea.
+This work demonstrates an end-to-end petrophysical workflow;

 Key insights from the analysis include:
 *   Application of the Flow Zone Indicator (FZI) method to delineate hydraulic flow units, providing a framework for understanding fluid flow in a low-matrix-permeability system.